telliott99/MyUnix/git1-setup.rst

          but new files you have not told Git about are not affected.

-(I was confused about this.
-I've been using ``-a`` for ``--amend``!)
+but it doesn't work for me:

 .. sourcecode:: bash

+    > git status
+    On branch master
+    nothing to commit, working directory clean
+    > echo "abc" >> x.txt
-    > git commit -m 'initial commit'
+    > git status
+    On branch master
+    Changes not staged for commit:
+      (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

+    	modified:   x.txt

+    no changes added to commit (use "git add" and/or "git commit -a")
-    > git add forgotten_file
+    > git commit -a "no message"
+    fatal: Paths with -a does not make sense.
-    > git commit --amend
+    > git commit -a x.txt
+    fatal: Paths with -a does not make sense.
+    >

 [ Todo:  difference between ``rm`` and ``rm --cached``]

-The above doesn't see to work in practice.
-Instead, rather than cycle through all the files you've changed, add them all at once with
+Rather than cycle through all the files you've changed, you can add them all at once with

 .. sourcecode:: bash

     > git add .

+**gitignore**

 Commonly, one may have files present in a project that you don't want to have tracked by git.
 Use ``.gitignore`` for this.
 For example